gbenroscience/ParserNG/README.md

         </dependency>
  ```

-I created this library in 2009 and later used it as a critical part of my final year project
+This library was created in 2009 and later used by the author as part of a critical part of his University final year project
 at the Department of Computer Science and Engineering, Obafemi Awolowo University,Ile-Ife, Osun State, Nigeria.

 My goal was to create a simple, yet powerful, not too bogus math tool that scientists and developers could deploy with their